wifisensing/PicoScenes-Manual/source/parameters.rst

                 -i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header;
                 -q"

-For the above long command string, the first step of parsing is to segment the long string into several ``;`` ended `command sentences`.
-If a command sentence starts with ``//`` or ``#``, this is a line of comment and will be omitted.
-The remaining `command sentences` are:
+The first step of command parsing is to segment the long string into several ``;`` ended `command sentences`.
+The second command sentence starts with ``//`` or ``#``, it is recognized as a line of comment and is skipped.
+The remaining command sentences are:

     #. ``-d debug``
     #. -i 4 --freq 2412e6 --rate 20e6 --mode responder --rxcm 3 --cbw 40 --sts 2 --txcm 5 -ess 1 --txpower 15 --coding ldpc;
     #. -i 3 --freq 2412e6 --rate 20e6 --mode initiator --repeat 100 --delay 5000 --cf 2412e6:5e6:2484e6 --sf 20e6:5e6:40e6 --cbw 20 --sts 2 --mcs 0 --gi 400 --txcm 3 --ack-mcs 3  --ack-type header;
     #. -q

-Each command sentence composes of several program options.
+Each command sentence composes of one or multiple `program options`.
 Each program option usually starts with ``--``.
-For some high-frequent options, we provide shortcuts, like ``-i`` is for ``--interface``, ``-q`` is for ``--quit`` and ``-d`` is for ``--log-display-level``.
-Each program option may contain zero or more parameters, for example ``--no-hp`` doesn't require a parameter while user may provide multiple parameters for ``--tx-channel``, like ``--tx-channel 0,1,2,3``.
+For some frequently used options, we provide shortcuts, like ``-i`` is for ``--interface``, ``-q`` is for ``--quit`` and ``-d`` is for ``--log-display-level``.
+Each program option consists of the option name and zero or more parameters, for example ``--no-hp`` doesn't require a parameter, and user may provide multiple parameters for ``--tx-channel``, like ``--tx-channel 0,1,2,3``.

-Then **PicoScenes parses and executes the command sentence in input order**, while for multiple program options within the same command sentence, PicoScenes invokes **a sequence of four levels of program option parsers to `consume` them** and the order of the program options does not matter.
-The four levels of parsers in their order are Platform Startup Options, Platform Options, Frontend level options, and Per-Plugin level options.
-They are detailed in the following :ref:`option_hierachy`.
-Among them, Platform Startup Options and Platform Options are frontend-irrelevant, such as ``-d`` option which specifies the log message display level, and the other two levels of parser of frontend-related.
+**PicoScenes parses and executes the command sentence in input order**.
+For the program options within one command sentence, PicoScenes invokes **four levels of program option parsers to parse them**; therefore, the order of the program options does not matter.
+The four levels of parsers, in their hierarchical order, are Platform Startup Options, Platform Options, Frontend Level Options, and Per-Plugin Level Options.
+They are detailed in the following Program Options Hierarchy.
+Platform Startup Options and Platform Options are frontend-irrelevant, and the other two levels of parsers are frontend-related.

 Take the parsing processing of above command sentences as an example:
     #. for the first command sentence: